Welcome read-cache-after-write consistency!

 Filtering events for our own updates

 When we update a resource, eventually the informer will propagate an event that would trigger a reconciliation.
 However, this is mostly not desired.
 Since we already have the up-to-date resource at that point, we would like to be notified only if the resource is changed after our change.
-Therefore, in addition to caching the resource, we also filter out events that contain a resource version older than or equal to our cached resource version.

 The case for instant reschedule